Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Theory

-\ \\ { {\bf Theoretical results}} \ \\ {\bf Mirror and time-reversal symmetry protected quantization of the Berry phases.} We consider the symmetry-enriched berryology of the (111) multilayer system in the SnTe material class \cite{Hsieh2012} (see Sec.~S1 in Supplementary Information) for more details).
+We consider the symmetry-enriched berryology of the (111) multilayer system in the SnTe material class \cite{Hsieh2012} (see Supplemental Material, Ref.\, \onlinecite{SM} Sec.\,S1, for more details).
 By doping the system we obtain Fermi loops around the high-symmetry points $\overline{\Gamma}$ and $\overline{M}_i$ ($i=1, 2, 3$) (see Fig.~\ref{fig:loops}).
 The type of doping (electron or hole doping) is not important for our theoretical considerations because both types of doping yield similar Fermi loops and our results follow from generic symmetry arguments.
 In our calculations, all 2D subbands are non-degenerate along the Fermi loops because of the spin-orbit interaction and the inversion asymmetry due to the presence of inequivalent surfaces.
 We show that both time-reversal $\cal T$ and (110) mirror $\cal M$ symmetries lead to quantization of the Berry phases (see Fig.~\ref{s_fig:T_M}).
 Due to three-fold rotational symmetry, there exists also two other mirror symmetries which would lead to equivalent considerations.

-In the presence of time-reversal symmetry obeying ${\cal T}^{2}=-1$, we obtain that all the Fermi loops have quantized Berry phase $\varphi=\pi$ (see Fig.\,\ref{fig:loops}a).
+In the presence of time-reversal symmetry obeying ${\cal T}^{2}=-1$, we obtain that all the Fermi loops have quantized Berry phase $\varphi=\pi$ [see Fig.\,\ref{fig:loops}(a)].
 To prove this we consider the eigenstates $|\psi_{\theta}^{(n)}\rangle$, $\theta\in [-\pi,\pi)$, belonging to the $n$th energy band forming a Fermi loop around $\overline{\Gamma}$ (or $\overline{M}_1$) point (see Fig.~\ref{s_fig:T_M}).
 Since $\theta$ is periodic variable $|\psi_{\theta}^{(n)}\rangle$ can acquire a Berry phase by a parallel shift along the loop.
 The gauge-invariant form of the Berry phase is given by, \begin{widetext}

 \end{widetext}